Home » Albatross: Ecuador’s Highlands and Galapagos

-The Santa Cruz island has the largest human population of the five inhabited islands.
+Santa Cruz (Indefatigable): This island has the largest human population of the five inhabited islands.
 Some 4,000 residents are distributed between the cattle farming communities in the lush highlands and the coastal town of Puerto Ayora, which is mainly dominated by tourism.
 The Charles Darwin Research Station here is staffed by international scientists conducting biological research and conservation projects.

-The Fernandina island is one of the world’s most active and impressive volcanoes, having erupted at least 10 times in the last 150 years.
+Fernandina (Narborough): The island is one of the world’s most active and impressive volcanoes, having erupted at least 10 times in the last 150 years.
 The lava fields offer a ‘land without time’ landscape and the island is home to a huge colony of marine iguanas, flightless cormorants and some penguins.

-The Isabela largest island in the archipelago, it has 5 volcanoes forming a chain down its spine.
+Isabela (Albemarle): The largest island in the archipelago, it has 5 volcanoes forming a chain down its spine.
 The most famous sites are situated on the western side, such as the impressive and spectacular inlets of Vincente Roca, with its high cliffs, lava formations and wonderful marine life.
 Urbina Bay offers an impressive array of birdlife including finches, warblers and mockingbirds, whilst Elizabeth Bay lined with mangroves is home to turtles and rays.

-The James island is one of black rocks and little shade, and the western coast is pitted with lava pools and caves which are home to a wealth of marine life.
+James (Santiago): The island is one of black rocks and little shade, and the western coast is pitted with lava pools and caves which are home to a wealth of marine life.
 You may well see herons and oyster catchers as well as Galápagos fur seals playing in the deep, cool water pools, and marine iguanas grazing on algae beds alongside colourful Sally Lightfoot crabs.

-Rabida Island is unique because the red colour of the rocks and sand.
+Rabida Island (Jervis) is unique because the red colour of the rocks and sand.
 The volcanic material in this island is very porous and external factors as rain, salt water and sea breeze have acted as an oxidizing agent.
 A short walk along a trail lead us to a coastal lagoon behind the beach permits the observation of land birds as finches, doves, yellow warblers and mocking birds.
 At the lagoon there is a colony of flamingos.

-Bartolome Island has an altitude of 114 meters, from where you can observe one of the most beautiful sceneries of the Galapagos Islands such as: Volcanic cones, lunar like craters, lava fields, and the famous Toba formed pinnacle eroded by the sea.
+Bartolome Island (San Salvador) has an altitude of 114 meters, from where you can observe one of the most beautiful sceneries of the Galapagos Islands such as: Volcanic cones, lunar like craters, lava fields, and the famous Toba formed pinnacle eroded by the sea.
 There is very little vegetation on this island.
 It has two breathtaking beaches where marine turtles exist and at the base of the pinnacle, as well as a very small colony of Galápagos penguins.

 Breakfast, Lunch, and Dinner included.

-Today we bid farewell to Galapagos Islands where you will be transferred from your Hotel to the airport in time for your International departure flight.
+Today we bid farewell to Galapagos Islands where you will be transferred from your hotel to the airport in time for your International departure flight.